Skip to content

 From the info you’ve verified, you’ll now have what you need to put together a detailed breakdown of the role’s essential duties.

-You can use that job analysis data to get a clear picture of the role and start to see what candidates or employees need to successfully perform the duties.
+Use your job analysis data to get a clear picture of the role and start to see what candidates or employees need to perform the duties successfully.
+You’ll have all the knowledge requirements to create accurate job descriptions that reflect the physical demands, day-to-day tasks, professional and legal guidelines, and any other details that apply to the role.

 You can now determine if there are any skill gaps with the employees in that role by comparing the job tasks list with what they’re actually doing and the quality of their work.

-Some of these gaps may be a lack of knowledge or experience, but they can also be from the fast pace of technological changes.
+Some of these gaps may be caused by a lack of knowledge or experience, but they can also be caused by the rapid pace of technological changes (ahem, Chat-GPT 4o, anyone?).

 It’s important to identify skill gaps during the job analysis process, such as a lack of knowledge or need for advanced training.